 Football: Neymar headlines Brazil's World Cup team

-RIO DE JANEIRO: Striker Neymar, who hasn't played a game since breaking his foot in February, was named on Monday (May 14) as the star of the Brazilian national team which will seek a record sixth World Cup out in Russia.
+RIO DE JANEIRO: Striker Neymar, who hasn't played since injury in February, was named on Monday (May 14) as the star of a Brazilian team that coach Tite said has a good chance of winning the World Cup in Russia.

+"Brazil is one of the favorites given the football it has shown, given its consistency," Tite said at the team announcement in Rio de Janeiro.

+He said the national team, seeking a record sixth championship, stands out for being "aggressive, scoring goals."

+"We will be a good deal stronger with Neymar.
+He's one of the three best players in the world, but for him to be at his peak he needs a solid team around him," Tite said.

-Coach Tite announced the team list at a press conference in Rio de Janeiro.
-Neymar's returning form will be a key factor for the team, which lost influential right-back Dani Alves to a knee injury last week.
+Last week, the team suffered the loss of influential right-back Dani Alves to a knee injury.

-Tite's 23-man squad, which was without major surprises, sees Alves replaced by Danilo (Manchester City) and Fagner, whom Tite knows from his time at the helm of Corinthians' 2015 national championship-winning team.
+Tite's 23-man squad, which was without any other major hiccups, saw Alves replaced by Danilo (Manchester City) and Fagner, whom Tite knows from his time at the helm of Corinthians' 2015 national championship-winning team.

-Fagner is currently carrying an injury of his own but has been cleared by team doctor Rodrigo Lasmar to play in Russia.
+Fagner is currently carrying an injury of his own but has been cleared by Lasmar to play in Russia.

-After sweeping aside South American opponents in the World Cup qualifiers, Brazil are seen as one of the favourites at the World Cup.
+After sweeping aside South American opponents in the World Cup qualifiers, Brazil are seen as one of the strongest sides at the World Cup.
 Their campaign begins against Switzerland on Jun 17.

+Brazil's hugely unpopular president, Michel Temer, tweeted his support after the team announcement.

+"With all due respect to our Russian hosts and friends, and with humility, please bring the trophy home," he said.

 BRAZIL SQUAD: